gklyne/annalist/documents/introduction.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;David De Roure, University of Oxford. [_Executable Music Documents_](http://ora.ox.ac.uk/objects/uuid:3d03653b-7609-4d05-94a5-0aea4c0109f8).

 Reasearch Objects thus contain a diverse mixture of information bundled together as a logically singular entity.
 In past work on Research Objects, a question that has often been asked by researchers, without an entirely satisfactory answer, is "how can I create an research object".
-Annalist allows the diverse elements of a research object to be drawn together and exposed as a single bundle, which is straightforward to converted to one's favoured form of Research Object package for sharing and distribution.
+Annalist allows the diverse elements of a research object to be drawn together and exposed as a single bundle, which is straightforward to convert to one's favoured form of Research Object package for sharing and distribution.

 ## Personal data